-With the construction activities of this site, contaminated groundwater is not anticipated to be encountered, as the site will be covered in clean, imported fill.
-If contaminated groundwater is encountered, the groundwater will be pumped to a Baker Tank where it will be treated and discharged to the sanitary sewer.
+No contaminated groundwater is anticipated to be encountered during construction.
+If contaminated groundwater is encountered, the groundwater will be pumped to a Baker Tank where it will be treated and discharged to sanitary sewer.

 2 Construction Stormwater Best Management Practices (BMPs)